IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/button-group.md

 Now that you have the {ProductName} Button Group imported, you can start with a basic configuration of the `ButtonGroup` and its buttons.

 Use the `ButtonGroup` selector to wrap your `ToggleButton`s and display them into a button group.
-If you want a button to be selected by default, use the `selected` attribute:
+If you want a button to be selected by default, use the `Selected` attribute:

 ```html
  <igc-button-group>